-- Revise existing information system risk management framework(s) and strategy, using NIST 800-37 Rev. 2 "Risk Management Framework for Information Systems and Organizations: A System Life Cycle Approach for Security and Privacy" to consistently apply risk management practices throughout the Agency.
-In addition, develop and implement a consistent approach to risk management within its security architecture and system development life cycle processes. - Review and revise existing organizational structures to deploy information security resources at various levels within the organization to implement and monitor SSA's revised risk management practices and provide the appropriate level of recurring training to individuals with internal control and information security responsibilities. - 3.
+- Implement and revise, as needed, the existing information system risk management framework(s) and strategy, using NIST 800-37 Rev. 2 "Risk Management Framework for Information Systems and Organizations: A System Life Cycle Approach for Security and Privacy" to consistently apply risk management practices throughout the Agency.
+In addition, develop and implement a consistent approach to risk management within its security architecture and system development life cycle processes. - 2.
+Continue efforts to review and revise existing organizational structures to deploy information security resources at various levels within the organization to implement and monitor SSA's revised risk management practices and provide the appropriate level of recurring training to individuals with internal control and information security responsibilities. - 3.
 Review its current governance, risk, and compliance tools and software and consider additional tools and automation within its risk management practices and security controls.